MiniCAST: Testing in the 20’s

 - Encourage others who are not programmers to think computationally when faced with problems that benefit from experimentation, fast feedback, automation, and forecasting.

 I was about 15 years old the first time I saw a computer, and I loved it!
 I joined a Math-focused track in high-school in Iran that’d prepare me for a Computer Science major in University.
 I came to the US at the age 18 and attended ISU, knowing very little English.
 I was admitted to their CS program shortly after I started my BS.
 I spent long days and nights at the computer lab until I was finally able to buy my own laptop before my graduation.

-Over my fifteen year career as a software developer, I’ve served as a team lead in a Fortune 500 company, led teams globally as a consultant at ThoughtWorks, founded my own company, Tested Minds, lead a team at Morningstar to deliver CEO’s highest priority project, and currently lead teams as a Principal Consultant at Tandem (madeintandem.com).
+Over my seventeen year career as a software developer, I’ve served as a team lead in a Fortune 500 company, led teams globally as a consultant at ThoughtWorks, founded my own company, Tested Minds, lead a team at Morningstar to deliver CEO’s highest priority project, and currently lead teams as a Principal Consultant at Tandem (madeintandem.com).
 My diverse roles have given me the chance to work with technical and business leaders with dozens of different styles.
 I love to share what I have learned with others!

 Testing Processes, One Size Does Not Fit All